mit-rss/visual_servoing/README.md

 ### Bringing it together
 With your modules in hand, it is time to make your robot park in front of a cone and follow a line.

-Here are suggested steps:
-1. Write a ros node using Modules 1 and 3 that publishes the relative location of a cone in view of the ZED Camera.
-Make sure you can see the cone in rviz before trying to do control.
-You should now be able to move the cone around on the floor and accurately determine its position relative to the car using just the camera.
-Make sure to visualize the published Marker representing the cone in RViz.
-The rviz cone should appear where the real cone does.
-2. Now bring in Module 4.
-Listen to the relative cone location and publish drive commands.
-Congratulations are in order when you can park successfully.
-3. Modify module 1 such that your robot can follow a line instead of a cone.
-Details in the module 1 handout.
-4. Improve your line following controller to see how fast you can navigate a circular track.

 You can see how your modules will fit together in the following rqt graphs --

 **Simulation** (after launching parking_sim.launch):